 - Passenger Connectivity.
 Allows passengers to connect to the internet from their personal Wi-Fi-enabled devices to browse the web, send and receive email and instant messages, access corporate VPNs, and utilize other connectivity-based applications, such as text messaging, as they become available.
 Voice services are currently available to passengers on business aircraft and, in the future, will be available to passengers on commercial aircraft in certain international markets. - Passenger Entertainment.
 Offers passengers the opportunity to enjoy a broad selection of in-flight entertainment options on their personal Wi-Fi enabled devices, including on-demand movies and television shows on a pay-per-view basis through Gogo Vision. - In-Flight Portal.
 Includes a range of customizable, targeted advertising and e-commerce services, as well as our proprietary Gogo Signature Services.
 This suite of services includes a variety of customized content and services, such as destination-based event ticketing, flight tracker and weather and travel sites.
 Through our in-flight portal, we provide our airline and media partners with access to a targeted, attractive and undistracted audience and passengers with a broad range of services designed specifically to meet their needs. - Operations-Oriented Communications Services.
-We plan to provide commercial airlines and business aircraft operators the ability to use applications that collect, analyze and transmit real-time performance and other data to enhance the operational efficiency of the aircraft by leveraging our existing equipment and network.
+We provide commercial airlines and business aircraft operators the ability to use applications that improve the passenger experience and enhance the operational efficiency of the aircraft by leveraging our existing equipment and network.